 With that said, here are some things to keep in mind as to what we look for in a potential PHB staff writer.
 Remember, having all of these things still does not guarantee you a staff position — but these will at least increase your chances.

-- Whether there’s an opening – While there is no hard limit on the number of staff we have on board at a time, we prefer to keep our team at around 6-8 writers, and definitely not more than 10.
+- Whether there’s an opening — While there is no hard limit on the number of staff we have on board at a time, we prefer to keep our team at around 5-8 writers.
 Typically, we look for a new author when someone else has stepped down from the team.

 - Blogging/writing experience — Having experience with blogging, particularly about Poptropica, definitely shows us your commitment to writing about the game.
 To gain experience, you can start and maintain your own site, co-write on another site, or guest post on ours.
 Good signs include: posting frequently, having interesting things to say, writing with decent grammar, and being able to analyze pros and cons.